 On January 17, 2012, the Centers for Medicare and Medicaid Services (CMS) approved the State of Oklahoma's Supplemental Hospital Offset Payment Program (SHOPP).
-The SHOPP is currently scheduled to sunset on December 31, 2025.
 The SHOPP is designed to assess Oklahoma hospitals a supplemental hospital offset fee that will be placed in pools after receiving federal matching funds.
 The total fees and matching funds will then be allocated to hospitals as directed by legislation.

 Critical access hospitals (CAH) are excluded from paying the supplemental hospital offset fee but are still eligible to receive SHOPP funds.
-During 2022, the Hospital received approximately \$63,000 in SHOPP funds.
+During 2023, the Hospital received approximately \$114,000 in SHOPP funds.
 SHOPP revenue is recorded as part of net patient service revenue in the accompanying statement of revenues, expenses, and changes in net position.

 The annual amounts to be received by the Hospital over the term of the SHOPP are subject to change annually based on various factors involved in determining the amount of federal matching funds.
-Based on the current information available, the annual net benefit to the Hospital over the term of the SHOPP is expected to be approximately \$123,000 for 2023.